dima-iholkin/RespectMyEyes-VSCode/README.md

 ## Lazily supported languages

-Maintainers for these and new languages are very welcome!
+Maintainers for these and additional languages are very welcome!

 <table>
   <thead>